ivmartel/dwv/resources/doc/tutorials/user-stories.md

 The user can generate a view of the image data according to properties set in the DICOM data.
 The image will be created in a `<canvas>` HTML element inside an HTML element provided by the user (via its `id`).

 #### DWV-URS-UI-011 Image reorientation
-The user can decide which orientation the displayed image should use: the aquisition orientation, 'axial', 'coronal' or 'sagittal'.
+The user can decide which orientation the displayed image should use: the acquisition orientation, 'axial', 'coronal' or 'sagittal'.
 Axial uses `z` as main axis, coronal uses `y` and sagittal uses `x`.

 #### DWV-URS-UI-012 Image overlay
-The user can load mulitple data in a single HTML div.
+The user can load multiple data in a single HTML div.
 This will result in multiple HTML `<canvas>` aligned with each other by using the Image Position Patient DICOM tag.

 #### DWV-URS-UI-020 Change image window/level
 The user can change the window/level of the displayed image.
 On change, a `wlchange` event will be fired containing the changed values.